Grant Opportunities

 Oldham County Community Foundation

 The Oldham County Community Foundation (OCCF), an affiliate of the Community Foundation of Louisville, provides grants to support 501(c)3 nonprofit organizations doing substantial work in Oldham County.
-The application is currently closed, and usually opens in May each year.
+The 2024 Grant Application has closed.
+The next application cycle is expected to open in Spring 2025.
+Check back here for updates.

 Photo Credit: Oldham County KY Tourism